A look at COVID-19 vaccinations in Canada on Tuesday, June 15, 2021

-There were no new vaccines delivered to the provinces and territories for a total of 31,432,264 doses delivered so far.
-The provinces and territories have used 93.71 per cent of their available vaccine supply.
+There were 1,618,010 new vaccines delivered to the provinces and territories for a total of 33,050,274 doses delivered so far.
+The provinces and territories have used 90.47 per cent of their available vaccine supply.

 Please note that Newfoundland and Labrador, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.

-Nova Scotia is reporting 61,068 new vaccinations administered over the past seven days for a total of 698,979 doses given.
-The province has administered doses at a rate of 716.242 per 1,000.
-In the province, 5.28 per cent (51,536) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Nova Scotia for a total of 788,870 doses delivered so far.
+Nova Scotia is reporting 62,847 new vaccinations administered over the past seven days for a total of 705,565 doses given.
+The province has administered doses at a rate of 722.991 per 1,000.
+In the province, 5.57 per cent (54,361) of the population has been fully vaccinated.
+There were -100 new vaccines delivered to Nova Scotia for a total of 788,770 doses delivered so far.
 The province has received enough of the vaccine to give 81 per cent of its population a single dose.
-The province has used 88.61 per cent of its available vaccine supply.
+The province has used 89.45 per cent of its available vaccine supply.

-Quebec is reporting 79,038 new vaccinations administered for a total of 6,776,741 doses given.
-The province has administered doses at a rate of 791.985 per 1,000.
-There were zero new vaccines delivered to Quebec for a total of 7,086,249 doses delivered so far.
-The province has received enough of the vaccine to give 83 per cent of its population a single dose.
-The province has used 95.63 per cent of its available vaccine supply.
+Quebec is reporting 91,732 new vaccinations administered for a total of 6,868,473 doses given.
+The province has administered doses at a rate of 802.706 per 1,000.
+There were 511,290 new vaccines delivered to Quebec for a total of 7,597,539 doses delivered so far.
+The province has received enough of the vaccine to give 89 per cent of its population a single dose.
+The province has used 90.4 per cent of its available vaccine supply.

-Ontario is reporting 135,574 new vaccinations administered for a total of 11,344,441 doses given.
-The province has administered doses at a rate of 772.305 per 1,000.
-In the province, 12.90 per cent (1,894,320) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Ontario for a total of 12,153,835 doses delivered so far.
-The province has received enough of the vaccine to give 83 per cent of its population a single dose.
-The province has used 93.34 per cent of its available vaccine supply.
+Ontario is reporting 184,989 new vaccinations administered for a total of 11,529,430 doses given.
+The province has administered doses at a rate of 784.898 per 1,000.
+In the province, 13.87 per cent (2,037,751) of the population has been fully vaccinated.
+There were 865,800 new vaccines delivered to Ontario for a total of 13,019,635 doses delivered so far.
+The province has received enough of the vaccine to give 89 per cent of its population a single dose.
+The province has used 88.55 per cent of its available vaccine supply.

-British Columbia is reporting 154,765 new vaccinations administered for a total of 4,048,346 doses given.
-The province has administered doses at a rate of 788.909 per 1,000.
-In the province, 11.95 per cent (613,453) of the population has been fully vaccinated.
-There were zero new vaccines delivered to British Columbia for a total of 4,252,730 doses delivered so far.
-The province has received enough of the vaccine to give 83 per cent of its population a single dose.
-The province has used 95.19 per cent of its available vaccine supply.
+British Columbia is reporting 54,559 new vaccinations administered for a total of 4,102,905 doses given.
+The province has administered doses at a rate of 799.541 per 1,000.
+In the province, 12.81 per cent (657,491) of the population has been fully vaccinated.
+There were 239,850 new vaccines delivered to British Columbia for a total of 4,492,580 doses delivered so far.
+The province has received enough of the vaccine to give 88 per cent of its population a single dose.
+The province has used 91.33 per cent of its available vaccine supply.

-Yukon is reporting zero new vaccinations administered for a total of 55,485 doses given.
-The territory has administered doses at a rate of 1,329.587 per 1,000.
-In the territory, 61.80 per cent (25,789) of the population has been fully vaccinated.
-There were zero new vaccines delivered to Yukon for a total of 64,520 doses delivered so far.
-The territory has received enough of the vaccine to give 150 per cent of its population a single dose.
-The territory has used 86 per cent of its available vaccine supply.
+Yukon is reporting 359 new vaccinations administered for a total of 55,844 doses given.
+The territory has administered doses at a rate of 1,338.19 per 1,000.
+In the territory, 62.21 per cent (25,962) of the population has been fully vaccinated.
+There were 1,170 new vaccines delivered to Yukon for a total of 65,690 doses delivered so far.
+The territory has received enough of the vaccine to give 160 per cent of its population a single dose.
+The territory has used 85.01 per cent of its available vaccine supply.

-The Northwest Territories are reporting zero new vaccinations administered for a total of 55,078 doses given.
-The territory has administered doses at a rate of 1,220.727 per 1,000.
-In the territory, 55.15 per cent (24,881) of the population has been fully vaccinated.
+The Northwest Territories are reporting 2,137 new vaccinations administered for a total of 57,215 doses given.
+The territory has administered doses at a rate of 1,268.091 per 1,000.
+In the territory, 58.47 per cent (26,383) of the population has been fully vaccinated.
 There were zero new vaccines delivered to the Northwest Territories for a total of 82,230 doses delivered so far.
 The territory has received enough of the vaccine to give 180 per cent of its population a single dose.
-The territory has used 66.98 per cent of its available vaccine supply.
+The territory has used 69.58 per cent of its available vaccine supply.

 Nunavut is reporting zero new vaccinations administered for a total of 32,196 doses given.
 The territory has administered doses at a rate of 831.379 per 1,000.
 In the territory, 38.60 per cent (14,949) of the population has been fully vaccinated.
 There were zero new vaccines delivered to Nunavut for a total of 60,360 doses delivered so far.
 The territory has received enough of the vaccine to give 160 per cent of its population a single dose.
 The territory has used 53.34 per cent of its available vaccine supply.